 The yuan earlier fell as much as 0.5 percent and Chinese short-term rates dropped after another low daily yuan rate from China's central bank added to speculation Beijing is quietly easing monetary policy to buttress wobbly growth.

-In the metals markets, three-month copper on the London Metal Exchange closed at $6,649 a tonne from $6,782 at the close on Friday.
-It earlier slid as low as $6,608 a tonne, its weakest since June 25 and within a hair of nearly three-year lows.
+In the metals markets, London copper hit an eight-month low.
+Three-month copper on the London Metal Exchange traded down 1.36 percent to $6,690 a tonne.
+It earlier slid as low as $6,608 a tonne, its weakest level since June 25 and within a whisker off nearly three-year lows.